+Introduction

-Introduction 1.1 Foreword 1.2 An outside Perspective 1.3 Key Findings 1.4 Table of Contents Foreword 1.1 Gone are the days when a paycheck was enough to keep an employee engaged and productive.
+1.1 Foreword 1.2 Key Findings 1.3 Table of Contents

+Gone are the days when a paycheck was enough to keep an employee engaged and productive.
 Top talent is bringing their A-game, and they're expecting employers to match that energy.
 Your benefits package is a critical vehicle for meeting these expectations.
 It's no longer just about competitive salaries and basic health insurance.
 Today's workforce is looking for a comprehensive suite of solutions that address their holistic needs and aspirations.

 Of course, though, HR budgets aren't unlimited.
 As Wellhub's Chief People Officer, I know that every People professional would love to offer their employees every single perk under the sun.
 Caring deeply that our talent feels and does their best work is why we do what we do after all!
 But in the world of real budget constraints, we have to be strategic, selecting the benefits that provide the most bang for our buck.

+This isn't an easy task.
+Forty-five percent of companies of every size say offering a competitive benefit package was their primary struggle in 2023.1 At the same time, the cost of offering these benefits and addressing claims is also rising2 - along with employee expectations and workforce diversity.
+That means HR leaders have more employee needs to meet than ever before, and the dollars to do so are dwindling.

+We need every benefit dollar to work as hard as we do, which is why Wellhub conducted an international survey of more than 5,000 employees to identify what they expect from their benefit packages.
+We found out where companies are missing the mark, and how they can better meet staff expectations.
+The findings presented in this report will help you nail the right strategic mix of benefits so your department can have the largest positive impact possible on your organization.

+Let's start on the positive side - employees have very clear expectations.
+They expect their benefits package to support their wellness: 85% of workers believe their employer has a responsibility to help them tend to their wellbeing.
+And meeting these expectations is non-negotiable if you expect anyone but Al to work for you: 83% of employees would consider leaving a company that does not focus on employee wellbeing.
 That's up from 68% in 2022.
 This clear trajectory shows that the demand for wellbeing is no passing fad.
 Companies that don't meet their workers' needs are going to pay the price in high recruiting fees and rising re-staffing costs.

 Unfortunately, that is the future too many companies are facing as many benefits packages fall short of employee expectations.

-According to employees, wellbeing programmes are only offered to 12% of the workforce.
+According to employees, wellbeing programs are only offered to 12% of the workforce.
 That is an extremely low number, especially given how critical employee wellbeing is for the bottom line.
-And when you ask what benefits they don't get but wish they did, medical insurance, wellbeing programmes, and retirement support top the list - a clear call for additional support in taking care of their holistic wellbeing.
-It's companies with a dedicated wellbeing programme that are This isn't an easy task.
-Forty-five percent of companies of every size say offering a competitive benefit package was their primary struggle in 2023.
-At the same time, the cost of offering these benefits and addressing claims is also rising - along with employee expectations and workforce diversity.
-That means HR leaders have more employee needs to meet than ever before, and the pounds to do so are dwindling.
-We need every benefit quid to work as hard as we do, which is why Wellhub conducted an international survey of more than 5,000 employees to identify what they expect from their benefit packages.
-We found out where companies are missing the mark, and how they can better meet staff expectations.
-The findings presented in this report will help you nail the right strategic mix of benefits so your department can have the largest positive impact possible on your organisation.
-Let's start on the positive side - employees have very clear expectations.
-They expect their benefits package to support their wellness: 85% of workers believe their employer has a responsibility to help them tend to their wellbeing.
-And meeting these expectations is non-negotiable if you expect anyone but Al to work for you: 83% of employees would consider leaving a company that does not focus on employee wellbeing. pulling ahead in the ever-intensifying tussle for talent.
-Not only do wellbeing programmes help employers improve the health of their employees, they can also improve employee performance.
-Employees with wellbeing programmes say they have better wellbeing than those without, and are more likely to say their wellbeing improved over the last year.
+And when you ask then what benefits they don't get but wish they did, medical insurance, wellbeing programs, and retirement support top the list - a clear call for additional support in taking care of their holistic wellbeing.

+It's companies with a dedicated wellbeing program that are pulling ahead in the ever-intensifying tussle for talent.
+Not only do wellbeing programs help employers improve the health of their employees, they can also improve employee performance.
+Employees with wellbeing programs say they have better wellbeing than those without, and are more likely to say their wellbeing improved over the last year.
 That is a profound competitive advantage when employee wellbeing is directly tied to employee performance and productivity.